 Translation in the Digital Age

-In our department, we explore issues such as cultural homogenization and hybridization as represented in contemporary translation; the rise of English as a lingua franca, and language hierarchies manifested in translation today; attitudes of translators and non-translators towards machine translation and its products; affinities between (human) translation theories and the ethics and aesthetics of machine translation; and more.
+Socio-economic changes and technological advances have been globally transforming the practice of translation.
+Scholars are exploring how artificial intelligence and computer-assisted translation tools, inflected by the new working conditions they have engendered, have been reshaping translation as a profession, a process, and a product.
+Our emerging understanding of today's translation phenomena has, in turn, shed new light on the globalized, digital age in which we live.
+The research literature explores issues such as cultural homogenization and hybridization as represented in (and fueled by) contemporary translation; the rise of English as a lingua franca, and language hierarchies embedded in intercultural communication; attitudes of translators and non-translators towards machine translation and its products; affinities between (human) translation theories and the ethics and aesthetics of machine translation; and more.